vettayruu/Modern_Robotics_Control_IK/README.md

 Then set the robot connection.

-Then， 他o control AgileX-Piper with MQTT:
+Then， to control AgileX-Piper with MQTT:
 1. Activate can bus: bash can_activate.sh can0 1000000
 2. Start Piper_sdk_ui
    In Piper SDK Tools